stopipv/isdi/README.md

 ## Downloaded data ##
 The data downloaded and stored in the study are the following.
-1. A `sqlite` database containing the feed back and actions taken by the user.
+1. A `sqlite` database containing the feedback and actions taken by the user.
 2. `phone_dump/` folder will have dump of some services in the phone.
-(For Android I have figured out what are these, for Ios I don't know how to get those information.)
+(For Android I have figured out what are these, for iOS I don't know how to get those information.)

 ##### Android
 The services that we can dump safely using `dumpsys` are the following.